 Glück's work is noted for its emotional intensity and technical precision; her language, staunchly straightforward, is clear and refined, so-much-so one does "not see the intervening fathoms.”
 Glück's considerable accomplishments as a poet are apparent in the volume Poems: 1962-2012.

 Her earlier work includes The Seven Ages (2001); Vita Nova (1999), winner of The New Yorker Magazine’s Book Award in Poetry; Meadowlands (1996); The Wild Iris (1992), which received the Pulitzer Prize and the Poetry Society of America's William Carlos Williams Award; Ararat (1990), which received the Rebekah Johnson Bobbitt National Prize for Poetry; and The Triumph of Achilles (1985), which received the National Book Critics Circle Award, Boston Globe Literary Press Award, and the Poetry Society of America's Melville Kane Award.
 The First Four Books of Poems (1999) collects the early work that helped establish Glück as one of America's most original poets.
-Her book of essays, Proofs and Theories (1994), was awarded the PEN/Martha Albrand Award for Nonfiction.
-Her most recent book of essays is titled American Originality.
-Her next book of poetry will be Winter Recipes from the Collective (Farrar, Straus and Giroux, 10/19/2021).
+She has written two books of essays, Proofs and Theories (1994), which was awarded the PEN/Martha Albrand Award for Nonfiction, and American Originality.
+Her Nobel acceptance speech was published in e-Book format as The Nobel Lecture in Literature, 2020.
+Her next book of poetry will be Winter Recipes from the Collective (Farrar, Straus and Giroux, October 19, 2021).

 In 2003, Glück was named the 12th United States Poet Laureate.
 That same year, she was named the judge for the Yale Series of Younger Poets, and she served in that position through 2010.